goetzrieger/ansible-labs-summit2020/ansible-getting-started/2-adhoc/README.md

   - Using `ansible-doc`

-      - Find a module that uses Yum to manage software packages.
+      - Find a module that uses DNF to manage software packages.

       - Look up the help examples for the module to learn how to install a package in the latest version.

-  - Run an Ansible ad hoc command to install the package "screen" in the latest version on `node1`.
+  - Run an Ansible ad hoc command to install the package "vim" in the latest version on all available nodes.

 > **Tip**
 >